April 2, 2026

 Do I Have to Sign a Severance Agreement When I Am Fired in California?

-No. Signing a severance agreement is always voluntary.
-California law does not require you to sign one, and your employer cannot legally retaliate against you for declining.
-The decision is yours.
-You have the right to take time to review the agreement before deciding.
+Signing a severance agreement is always voluntary in California.
+The law does not require you to sign one, and your employer cannot legally retaliate against you for declining.
+The decision is entirely yours, and you have the right to take as much time as is allowed to review the agreement before deciding.

-How Does the OWBPA Protect Me If I Am Over 40?
+How Does the OWBPA Protect Employees Over 40 When Signing a Severance Agreement?

 The Older Workers Benefit Protection Act gives employees 40 and older a mandatory 21-day review period before signing a severance agreement and a 7-day revocation window afterward.
-Employers cannot waive these protections.
+Employers have no legal power to waive these protections.
 Any attempt to rush you past them may make the agreement unenforceable.
-If your employer pressured you to sign quickly and you are over 40, that is worth discussing with an employment attorney right away.
+If your employer pressured you to sign quickly and you are over 40, that situation is worth discussing with an employment attorney right away.

-What Is a Release of Claims and Can It Be Negotiated?
+What Is a Release of Claims and Are the Terms Negotiable?

-A release of claims is the section of a severance agreement where you give up the right to sue your employer.
-Releases are negotiable.
-You may be able to narrow the scope, carve out specific legal claims, improve the financial terms, or modify other conditions.
+A release of claims is the section of a severance agreement where you give up the right to sue your employer for the claims listed.
+Release terms are often negotiable, and you may be able to narrow the scope, carve out specific legal claims, improve the financial terms, or modify other conditions.
 What is realistic depends on your specific facts and the strength of any underlying claims you may have.

-Can My Employer Enforce a Non-Compete Through My Severance Agreement?
+Can My Employer Enforce a Non-Compete Clause Through a Severance Agreement?

-Generally, no. California Business and Professions Code Section 16600 broadly voids non-compete agreements.
-An employer cannot use a severance agreement to make a non-compete enforceable when it otherwise would not be.
+Employers generally cannot enforce non-compete agreements in California.
+Business and Professions Code Section 16600 broadly voids non-compete provisions, and an employer cannot use a severance agreement to make one enforceable when it otherwise would not be.
 If your agreement includes one, treat it as a red flag and get a review before you sign.

 Does Signing a Severance Agreement Prevent Me from Filing a Discrimination Complaint?

-Generally, yes.
-A broad release of claims typically waives your right to pursue discrimination and retaliation claims, including filing a complaint with the California Civil Rights Department (CRD) or the EEOC.
+Signing a broad release of claims typically waives your right to pursue discrimination and retaliation claims against your employer, including filing a complaint with the California Civil Rights Department (CRD) or the EEOC.
 This is exactly why a severance agreement review matters so much if discrimination played any role in your termination.

 What If I Already Signed a Severance Agreement and Now Believe I Was Wrongfully Terminated?

 In limited circumstances, you may be able to challenge a severance agreement you already signed.
 Examples include situations where you did not receive adequate review time, the agreement failed to meet OWBPA requirements for employees over 40, or you signed under duress or without full information.
-These situations are fact-specific and narrow.
-If you believe your agreement was improper, reach out to our team as soon as possible so we can assess what options remain.
+These situations depend heavily on the specific facts of your case, so reaching out to our team as soon as possible matters if you believe your agreement was improper.

-Get a Severance Agreement Review Before You Sign
+Get Your Severance Agreement Reviewed Before You Sign

-A free consultation with our team at Frontier Law Center can help you understand what the agreement actually says, what you may be giving up, and whether the offer reflects what you are actually owed.
+A free consultation with our team at Frontier Law Center gives you a clear read on what the agreement actually says, what legal claims you may be releasing, and whether the offer reflects what you are genuinely owed.
+We investigate the full picture, advise you on your options, and tell you the truth about whether signing, negotiating, or walking away makes the most sense in your situation.

 Attorney Advertising.
 The information in this post is for general informational purposes only and does not constitute legal advice.
 Reading this post does not create an attorney-client relationship.
 Prior results do not guarantee a similar outcome.
 Every case is different.
 Let's discuss.